 While I’m not in university anymore, I still try to make the timing work out perfectly.
 It’s a habit I’ve built that allows me to use my time efficiently.

 Another way to master your work-life balance?
 Stop multitasking!

 Some people claim they get more done when multitasking.
 While research tells otherwise (up to 40% of productivity loss), I believe that most people are not good at multitasking.

-I’ve also read this article, that stated that you take 25 minutes to fully get focused at any given task at hand.
+I’ve also read this article, which stated that you take 25 minutes to fully get focused on any given task at hand.
 That adds up over time!